Identify District Technology Growth Plans - Verizon Innovative Learning Schools

 Many school districts have undergone technological transitions that leverage modernized technology and garner better cost-saving efficiencies.
 The following strategies are just some of the ways school districts are moving forward with technology to build efficiencies:

-1. Data center virtualization: School districts have found they can reduce hardware and cooling in their data centers by virtualizing network storage devices, servers, and operating systems.
+1. Data center virtualization: School districts can reduce hardware and cooling in their data centers by virtualizing network storage devices, servers, and operating systems.
 Abandoning old ways of housing and managing technology brings efficiencies and accuracy to the way information is stored and technology is used.

 2. Move from paper to digital: By moving away from print and copy to digital, districts benefit from eco- and budget-friendly practices.
 As teachers transform their pedagogy and classroom practices, worksheets can be replaced with real-world authentic activities that do not require paper.
 Document digitization, a move to a learning management system, and the purchasing of digital resources over paper-based products could all contribute to print and paper reduction.